-I grew up in the ’80s, back when the OPM (Original Pilipino Music) movement was in its infancy and Pinoy Pride was all the rage.
-Apples, grapes, and oranges were “special” treats because tropical fruits like lanzones, makopa (wax apple), and duhat (black palm) were inexpensive accessibe options – in fact, they grew in our backyard.
+I grew up in a time when OPM (Original Pilipino Music) pop movement was in its infancy and Pinoy Pride was all the rage.
+Apples, grapes, and oranges were “special” treats because tropical fruits like lanzones, makopa (wax apple), and duhat (black palm) were inexpensive accessible options – in fact, they grew in our backyard.
 Newcomers at the time, McDo and KFC were not as ubiquitous as local franchises Tropical Hut Hamburger and Max Fried Chicken.
-There was no internet so playing piko or patintero or having picnics at Parks & Wildlife was the equivalent of social media for my generation.
-My dad & mom grew up in the provinces of Pangasinan & Pampanga respectively so road trips on traffic-free highways and meriendas consisting of native delicacies were a regular thing.
+There was no internet so playing piko or patintero and having picnics at Parks & Wildlife was the equivalent of social media for my generation.
+My dad & mom hail from the provinces of Pangasinan & Pampanga respectively so road trips on traffic-free highways and meriendas consisting of native delicacies were a regular thing.

 The Formal Bio